About our staff

 BA(Hons), MA, PhD, FRHistS

-Senior Lecturer; Director of the Edinburgh Centre for Global History; Cultural & Social History; China & Global Connections
+Senior Lecturer; Cultural & Social History; China & Global Connections

 - History UG Dissertation Coordinator

-- Director of the Edinburgh Centre for Global History
+- Deputy Director of the Edinburgh Centre for Global History

 Affiliated research centres

 I grew up in New Zealand, where I gained a PhD from Victoria University of Wellington in 2007.
 I moved to the UK in 2009 to join a major AHRC-funded project on China’s early modern global connections, led by Anne Gerritsen at the Global History & Culture Centre, University of Warwick.
 In 2011, while still at Warwick, I was awarded a Leverhulme Early Career Fellowship for my project ‘Landscape & Power in Early Modern China’.
 I moved to Edinburgh in 2012 to take up a Chancellor’s Fellowship in History, and I've been here ever since.
 Most of the time, I'm either watching cricket, or thinking about watching cricket.

 - Member of the British Association for Chinese Studies.